Student Loan Payment Calculators

 To assist in the planning process, it’s a good idea to use a student loan calculator to estimate what your monthly payments might be based on the amount you might borrow, the interest rate of the loan, the length of the loan repayment period, and your estimated starting salary when you graduate.
 Although intended as a calculator for Federal Education loans (subsidized and unsubsidized Stafford Loans, Federal Perkins, as well as Grad and Parent PLUS Loans), and most private student loans, many loan payment calculators also work for mortgages, auto loans and other forms of consumer credit.

-Listed below are four of the most popular student loan calculators currently available to help students and their families estimate repayment amounts:
+Listed below are five of the most popular student loan calculators currently available to help students and their families estimate repayment amounts:

 Navient (powered by Wealth Management Systems Inc.)

 This comprehensive calculator shows not only what your monthly payment might be but also determines how much you’ll pay in cumulative interest.
 It also shows you what making an additional payment might do to reduce your loan balance over the term of the loan.

 The official government website is designed to help in calculating your monthly payment on Federal student loans.
 Note: there are two options for using this tool.
 1) You can utilize the login option (all you need is your FSA ID to log in)or 2) you can calculate repayment estimates by manually adding your loans.

 By using a student loan calculator to figure out how you will repay the student loans you borrow, it is easier to reduce debt before it is incurred than afterward.